Stubs and Symbolic Links

 While it’s clear that symlinks offer superior resilience and flexibility than static stubs, it’s not that stubs are never useful or never used by Komprise.
 While most file servers support symbolic links, there are a few situations where the file servers do not support symbolic links.
 For such file servers, Komprise uses stubs that are dynamic.
 Dynamic stubs point to Komprise, which redirects them to actual files in the target.
 This ensures that even if the stub is lost, the corresponding file on the target can be accessed via Komprise and the stub can be restored.
 Komprise’s dynamic stubs can be made similar in size and appearance to the original file.

-Komprise delivers Intelligent Data Management software that works across multi-vendor storage and clouds to help businesses manage unstructured data growth while cutting costs.
-Komprise analyzes file and object data to identify hot and cold data, and archives, migrates and moves data by policy without any changes to user and application access.
-With data accessible in its native format no matter in which tier it resides, Komprise users achieve maximum flexibility while driving down costs.
+Komprise delivers Intelligent Data Management software that works across multi-vendor storage and clouds to help businesses manage unstructured data growth while cutting data storage costs.
+Komprise analyzes file and object data to identify hot and cold data, and archives, migrates, moves and manages data by policy without any changes to user and application access.
+With data accessible in its native format no matter in which tier it resides, Komprise users achieve maximum flexibility while driving down data storage costs.